gerph/riscos-presenter/rougol/speaker-notes.md

 # RISC OS Pyromaniac
 ## What is it like to work with?
 (4)

-This is a method within a the OSCommands PyModule, which implements the RMLoad command.
+This is a method within one of the PyModules, which implements the command to load a new RISC OS module.

 Like the prior example it is very simple.
-In RISC OS Classic that was intentional - many commands were just thin wrapper around the system call.
+It literally just calls the underlying system call.

 Notice that there's no error handling present.
-There doesn't need to be - if an exception is raised by the code, it will be caught by the caller.
+There doesn't need to be - if an exception is raised by the code, it will be caught by the caller, and turned into a RISC OS error.

 The function would only need to do more work if it had resources it needed to clean up.

 ---
 # RISC OS Pyromaniac
 ## What is it like to work with?
 (5)

 In ARM, you might allocate memory on the stack to store some temporary strings.
-That's not as easy in Pyromaniac - although it is possible - so it's simpler just to allocate some memory.
+That's not as easy in Pyromaniac - although it is possible - so it's simpler just to allocate some memory from a heap.

 In this example, the `*Time` command needs somewhere to store the string it gets back before it can print it.
-A context handler allows a memory to be allocated, and when the code block is left, the memory will automatically be freed.
+A context handler allows a memory to be allocated, and when the code block is exited, the memory will automatically be freed.

-Writing to the VDU stream is just Kernel call to `writeln`.
-There Kernel object can actually be used as an io output, which means that you can pass it to any function that needs to write to the VDU output.
+The result is written to the screen through the Kernel method `writeln`.
+There Kernel object can actually be used as an i/o output, which means that you can pass it to any function that needs to write to the VDU output.

 ---
 # RISC OS Pyromaniac